 Robert Downey Jr. and Chris Evans described the dynamic between Tony Stark, a.k.a.
 Iron Man, and Steve Rogers, a.k.a.
 Captain America, as a marriage, saying, "We love each other, but it's explosive.
 You're working toward the same goal, but you have very different approaches to it.
 It's blurry, and that's what makes it great.
 No one's right, no one's wrong.
 It's going to make it even harder for them to come to an agreement."

 In all three Captain America films, Bucky falling into a body of water represents a major change to the character.
-In Winter Soldier, falling into the Potomac marks the beginning of his recovery.
-In Civil War, falling into the river in Germany makes him realize the brainwashing still affects him.
-He also falls into a river during his death scene in the first movie, which marks his transformation into an assassin, but this is not revealed until the second film.
+In Captain America: The Winter Soldier (2014), falling into the Potomac marks the beginning of his recovery.
+In this movie, falling into the river in Germany makes him realize the brainwashing still affects him.
+He also falls into a river during his "death scene" in Captain America: The First Avenger (2011), which marks his transformation into an assassin, but this is not revealed until the second film.

 The filmmakers describe Bucky Barnes as a divided character, saying, "He's not Bucky Barnes anymore, he's not the Winter Soldier anymore.
 He's something in-between.
 There's a part of his personality that was under mind control, and he murdered a lot of people.
 So he has a very complicated history.
 Who is that person?
 How does that character move forward?"

 Hope van Dyne was going to become The Wasp in an earlier draft of the script, but she was removed, due to concerns that reducing her role to a cameo alongside the other characters would be a disservice to her as a character.
 The fact that Evangeline Lilly was pregnant at the time also probably influenced the decision.
-Kevin Feige has asserted that she will officially take on the Wasp mantle in a substantial role at a later point in Phase 3, which was later revealed to be in a new project titled Ant-Man and the Wasp (2018).
+Producer Kevin Feige has asserted that she will officially take on The Wasp mantle in a substantial role at a later point in Phase 3, in Ant-Man and the Wasp (2018).

 Tom Holland made audition tapes together with Jon Bernthal while filming Pilgrimage (2017), with Holland landing the role of Peter Parker, a.k.a.
 Spider-Man, and Bernthal the role of Frank Castle, a.k.a.
 The Punisher, in Daredevil (2015).